Successione alla Italiana: history and heritage of Silvio Berlusconi [PART ONE]

 In 1996, Berlusconi’s coalition lost the election to an alliance of centrist and left-wing groups.
 The Forza Italia leader retained his parliamentary seat for a 13th term, later holding it in subsequent elections in 2001, 2006 and 2008, sitting in the lower house of the Italian Parliament until 2013.
 In 1999, he took an additional seat in the European Parliament for the fifth term, sitting there until 2001.

-The same year, next elections resulted in the victory of the House of Freedom, organized by him, and formed by the FI, the National Alliance, the Northern League, and an alliance of Christian Democrat parties.
+The same year, the next elections resulted in the victory of the House of Freedom, organized by him, and formed by the FI, the National Alliance, the Northern League, and an alliance of Christian Democrat parties.
 On 11 June 2001, Silvio Berlusconi returned as prime minister, forming his second cabinet.
 In his successive governments, he temporarily carried out the dismissed ministers’ duties, particularly as acting foreign minister from February to November 2002.
-On 23 April 2005, after disputes within the coalition, he formed his third government, which lasted until 17 May 2006.
-During these governments, reforms were made to the labor market and the pension system, making him especially later popular among elderly voters, but not among workers and trade unions.
+On 23 April 2005, after disputes within the coalition, he created his third government, which lasted until 17 May 2006.
+During these governments, reforms were made to the labour market and the pension system, making him especially later popular among elderly voters, but not among workers and trade unions.
 A proposed constitutional amendment to strengthen the powers of the prime minister was rejected in the referendum.
 Even in defeat, Berlusconi always managed to maintain the spotlight.

 These years, 2001-2006, were, speaking frankly, the years of Silvio.
 They include, for instance, the NATO summit in Pratica di Mare, with Russia’s participation.
 Berlusconi himself spoke frequently in the years that followed that the ending of the cold war was his personal success.